You’ve slaved day and night to get the work done for your client.

 - Cyber security report

 Keep scrolling to find templates for these different report types.
-Click “Create” and our report maker tool will help you customize them.
+Click “Create” and our report maker tool will help you customize them, like this simple one-page report:

 You can also browse business proposal templates if you haven’t won the job yet.